PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-08 13:51:19
+Last updated: 2024-04-08 13:51:52
-Random Quote: Ellie: "Can I have a gun?"
-Joel: "Absolutely not."
-Ellie: "Okay, Jesus.
-Fine.
-I'll have to throw a f-ckin' sandwich at them." - Ellie Williams
+Random Quote: You don’t want a criminal lawyer.
+You want a criminal lawyer. - Jesse Pinkman